JasonRaveling/wunrav-youtube-live-embed/README.md

-s is a WordPress plugin that uses the YouTube API to detect if you're channel is live streaming and then embeds the YouTube live video on a page.
+This is a WordPress plugin that uses the YouTube API to detect if you're channel is live streaming and then embeds the YouTube live video on a page.
 A  modified version of [this repo](https://github.com/iacchus/youtube-live-embed) has been implemented here.

 ## Usage